mkhorasani/Streamlit-Authenticator/README.md

     new_random_password = authenticator.forgot_password()
     if username_of_forgotten_password:
         st.success('New password to be sent securely')
-        # The developer should securely transfer the new password to the user.
+        # To securely transfer the new password to the user please see step 8.
     elif username_of_forgotten_password == False:
         st.error('Username not found')
 except Exception as e: